the-guild-org/website/README.md

 ## Running the website (Development mode)

-Run `cd packages/guild-website && pnpm dev` to start the server locally.
+Run `cd website && pnpm dev` to start the server locally.

 ## Build and run the website (Production)